Natural Glamour

 Builder: Nordby Signature Homes

-Two Los Angeles urbanites in search of a natural respite focused northward with what they called an “impossible wish list” in their hands.
+Two Los Angeles urbanites, in search of a natural respite, focused northward with what they called an “impossible wish list.”

 They stumbled upon a property in Healdsburg.
 View?
 Check.
 Meadows?
 Check.
-Water?
+A natural water source?
 Check.
 Space for beehives, chickens, and vegetable gardens?
 Check.
 Abutting regional parklands?
 Check.
 Loaded with old structures: lean-tos, sheep sheds, birdhouses, and crumbling barns?
-Not on the list.
+Not on the list, but check.
 Overgrown?
 That, too.
 Designer and realtor Nick Small and his husband were clients who could see potential.

-“Our vision was of a house that could expand and contract to feel intimate for just the two of us, while also accommodating different layers of guests and activity,” said Small.
+“Our vision was a house that could expand and contract to feel intimate for just the two of us, while also accommodating different layers of guests and activity,” Small said.

-Taylor Lombardo Architects took their vision and integrated it with the site, pivoting the house to take in the views of Mount Saint Helena on the front and to receive the pond on the back.
-It is built on the idea of quadrants - each with views and privacy - centered around a community space.
-“We think of it as a group of modern casitas strapped onto the edges of the central house,” said Small.
+Taylor Lombardo Architects took the clients’ vision and integrated it with the site, pivoting the house to take in views of Mount Saint Helena on the front and to receive the pond on the back.
+It is built on the idea of quadrants, each with views and privacy, centered around a community space.
+“We think of it as a group of modern casitas strapped onto the edges of the central house,” Small said.

-The adaptability of the home begins at the entrance.
-A grand, yet light, front foyer welcomes guests when in a more formal state of being.
+The home’s adaptability begins at the entrance.
+A grand, light-filled front foyer welcomes guests.

 Tucked in a vestibule to the side of the front door is a sophisticated mudroom that leads to an alternate entrance.

-“The mudroom makes the rest of the house function cleanly,” said Small.
-“Everything from coats, to shoes, to tools, and life’s other accoutrements are so easily managed in that space, so it keeps the clutter out.
+“The mudroom makes the rest of the house function cleanly,” Small said.
+“Everything from coats to shoes to tools and life’s other accoutrements are so easily managed in that space, so it keeps the clutter out.
 The tables and counters stay clear, even when the house is full of guests.”

-Henrybuilt deliberately designed the Opencase to relate to rest of space - both indoors and out.
-Different materials create color fields that act as functional identifiers, making it intuitive to use.
-Steely laminate for garden and pet tools.
-Charcoal for the human ones.
-And, the same walnut used indoors brought outside to hold coats and offer a perch for repose.
+Henrybuilt deliberately designed the Opencase walls to relate to the rest of space, both indoors and out.
+Different materials create color fields that act as functional identifiers, making it intuitive to use: steely laminate for garden and pet tools; charcoal for the human ones.
+And the same walnut that was used indoors was brought outdoors to hold coats and offer a perch for repose.

 “It helps you set yourself up at the beginning and end of the day.”